steveneale/DSA/README.md

 # DSA++

-*DSA++* (a.k.a. *DSA-pp*) is a library implementing a range of data structures and algorithms in C++.
+*DSA++* is a library implementing a range of data structures and algorithms in C++.
 The library currently contains implementations of the following algorithms:

 * Sorting
   * Insertion sort